Anna Wintour is seeking a new Vogue editor-in-chief but will maintain editorial control

-The longtime Vogue powerhouse is seeking a head of editorial content to handle more of the day-to-day operations but is holding on to plenty of power to keep her a force at the magazine that built her reputation in fashion, a person familiar with the decision said Thursday.
+The longtime Vogue powerhouse told staff Thursday she's seeking a head of editorial content to handle more of the day-to-day operations.
+But she's holding on to plenty of power to keep her a force at the magazine that built her reputation in fashion.

-Wintour will remain chief content officer for Condé Nast and global editorial director of Vogue, said the person who was not authorized to speak about the change publicly.
-She broke the news to Vogue staff in a meeting earlier Thursday.
+“And it goes without saying,” she joked, “that I plan to remain Vogue’s tennis and theater editor in perpetuity.”

 Wintour also oversees the annual Met Gala, fashion's biggest night and a major fundraiser for the fashion wing of the Metropolitan Museum of Art.
 And she'll remain involved in Vogue World, a traveling fashion and cultural event the magazine began in 2022.